-Mesirow Financial Investment Management, Inc. ("Mesirow") has sole discretion to determine for each Fund the appropriate allocation among the Underlying Funds, provided that in no event may the allocation to the Transamerica Stable Value Option exceed 50% of a Fund's investment portfolio ("Glide Path").
+Mesirow Financial Investment Management, Inc. ("Mesirow") has discretion to determine each Fund's allocation among the Underlying Funds, provided that in no event may the allocation to the Transamerica Stable Value Option exceed 50% of a Fund's investment portfolio.
 TTC determines for each Fund the universe of Underlying Funds available for investment, except that Mesirow is responsible for advising TTC if the universe of available Underlying Funds is insufficient to permit Mesirow to construct a prudent investment portfolio designed to meet the Fund's investment objective.